 Drive from town: 4 hours 50 minutes

 This is by far my favorite local backpacking trip in the Midwest.
 Located in the Huron-Manistee, hikers pass through dense hardwood forests and top out with vista views over the winding, calm, and jade-colored Manistee River.
 More than 20 first-come, first-served backcountry sites are open to hikers: some down low next to creek beds, some up high on river ridges, and some tucked away between the pines.
 My favorite camping spot for night one is down a small hill on the bank of Eddington Creek around mile 8.
 To get there, park at the Upper River Road Trailhead and head clockwise on the North Country Trail.
 Continue on to the Manistee River Trail and set up camp at site #8 (near mile 18), near a beautiful outcrop overlooking the river, for your second night.
-Note: There will be construction on the Coates Bridge in summer 2018, but temporary structures should allow backpackers to complete the loop.

 2. Ice Age Trail, Kettle Moraine State Forest-Northern Unit, WI